Easily Keep Track of All Your SQL Servers

 - DBAToolsRequirement – minimum required version of dbatools DO NOT CHANGE

-- AutoInstall – Automatically install the Catalogue when trying to interrogate servers that do not currently have it installed (not implemented in 0.1) USER CONFIGURABLE
+- AutoInstall – Automatically install the Catalogue when trying to interrogate servers that do not currently have it installed (not used, deprecated in 0.4.0)

-- AutoUpdate – Automatically update the Catalogue on servers found to be running an old version (not implemented in 0.1) USER CONFIGURABLE
+- AutoUpdate – Automatically update the Catalogue on servers found to be running an old version USER CONFIGURABLE

-- InstallationScriptPath – Network path containing the installation script for use by AutoUpdate and AutoInstall (not implemented in 0.1) USER CONFIGURABLE
+- InstallationScriptPath – Network path containing the installation script for use by AutoUpdate and AutoInstall USER CONFIGURABLE

 Running The Interrogation